grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "OK then.
 So now what do we fuckin' do?"
 Asked Percy.
 "If we were on the surface, I'd try to raise him on the radio.
 But I arranged with Shakes to rendezvous at depth, so no one fucking sees us.
 I'd hate to blow our cover by surfacing now."

-"I do not know."
-Said Hemi.
+"I do not know," said Hemi.
 "The contact is well out of range of ship-to-ship.
 I would guess something like still 20 nautical miles off or so.
 We could hit it with active."

 "If it turns out you're fuckin' wrong and the contact is actually that sub with the ram on its bow tearing its way towards us, then active pinging them will be sending a loud fucking signal telling them exactly where we are."
 Percy paused.
 "We have the advantage of being completely fuckin' hidden at the moment.
 I hate to just fucking hand that away."